Buying and selling crypto | Robinhood

 Robinhood Crypto is licensed to engage in virtual currency business activity by the New York State Department of Financial Services, as well as a number of other state money service business regulators.
 Robinhood Crypto is not a member of the Financial Industry Regulatory Authority (FINRA) or the Securities Investor Protection Corporation (SIPC).

-Crypto aren't stocks and your crypto investments are not products protected by either FDIC or SIPC.
+Crypto aren't stocks and your crypto investments aren’t FDIC insured or SIPC protected.
 Robinhood Financial, LLC and Robinhood Crypto, LLC are wholly-owned subsidiaries of Robinhood Markets, Inc.

 For these reasons, you can trade crypto on Robinhood with a Cash, Instant, or Gold account.